 Hence, optimizing your WordPress database is necessary to improve and maintain your website’s performance.

 Also, some plugins and themes add data to the wp_options table to make it easier to configure them and load settings automatically.
 But autoloading too much data can slow down page response times.

 At Kinsta, we automatically optimize your site’s database based on its needs.
-Typically, it runs once per week and ensures that your database is in tip-top shape.
+Typically, it runs once weekly and ensures that your database is in tip-top shape.
 If the automated process finds something out of the ordinary, it notifies our admin team, who will look into it.

 15. Choose a Cloud-Based WordPress Security Service

 Thousands of WordPress sites get hacked every day.
-Hence, security is a critical issue for WordPress sites, and you need to stay on top of it at all times.
+Hence, security is a critical issue for WordPress sites, and you must always stay on top of it.

 You have two primary ways to protect your WordPress site with a firewall: